Frequently Asked Questions (FAQ)

 Do we need to plan for a "first look"?

-Before I answer, let me first say that I am here for you and your vision of your day, and I will support whatever you decide about seeing each other before or not.
+It depends!
+I can help you decide, but will not say you “must” do it.
+I am here for you and your vision of your day, and I will support whatever you decide about seeing each other before or not.

 If it's any consolation, in my 17 years of experience, I have never had a couple opt for a first-look after initially being hesitant, and tell me afterward that they regretted the decision.